fido-device-onboard/go-fdo/delegate.md

 *respnosibility* to use any cert chain, even if it is mis-alisgned (or mis-rooted) with the proper owner key, as will be determined by DI (defaults to ec384)

-A delegate name `=` is a special identifer used to equate to a Delegate chain whose name is that of the key type for the device, as indicated in the Ownership Voucher. i.e. It will resolve to a chain by one of the names: `RSA2048RESTR`, `RSAPKCS`, `RSAPSS`, `SECP256R1` or `SECP384R1`.
+The equal-sign (`=`) character in Delegate Name  will be substituted with the key type for the device, as indicated in the Ownership Voucher. i.e. It will resolve to a chain by one of the names: `RSA2048RESTR`, `RSAPKCS`, `RSAPSS`, `SECP256R1` or `SECP384R1`.
+This allows creation of chains like `rv_RSAPKCS` which would be automatically resolved by specifying a delegateName name `rv_=`.

 # Theory